corda/corda/docs/source/corda-configuration-file.rst

     Each should be a string.
 Only the JARs in the directories are added, not the directories themselves.
 This is useful for including JDBC drivers and the like. e.g. ``jarDirs = [ 'lib' ]``

 :sshd: If provided, node will start internal SSH server which will provide a management shell.
-It uses the same credentials
-        and permissions as RPC subsystem.
+It uses the same credentials and permissions as RPC subsystem.
 It has one required parameter.

     :port: The port to start SSH server on

+:exportJMXTo: If set to ``http``, will enable JMX metrics reporting via the Jolokia HTTP/JSON agent.
+    Default Jolokia access url is http://127.0.0.1:7005/jolokia/